Relatives mourn those crushed at Indonesia soccer match | Sports-Games

 - Indonesia

-Families and friends of some of the 125 people who died in a deadly crush after an Indonesia soccer match wailed in grief as the bodies of the victims were returned home Monday.
+Families and friends of some of the 125 people who died in a crush set off by police tear gas after an Indonesia soccer match wailed in grief as the bodies of the victims were returned home on Monday.
 Seventeen children were among the dead.

-The distraught family members were struggling to comprehend the sudden loss of loved ones at a soccer match in East Java's Malang city that was watched only by hometown Arema FC fans because the organizer had banned visiting Persebaya Surabaya's supporters due to Indonesia's history of violent soccer rivalries.
+Police said 18 officers responsible for firing tear gas as well as security managers were being investigated and mobile phones owned by victims were being examined to identify suspected vandals.
+Distraught family members were struggling to comprehend the sudden loss of loved ones at a soccer match in East Java's Malang city that was watched only by hometown Arema FC fans because the organiser had banned visiting Persebaya Surabaya's supporters due to Indonesia's history of violent soccer rivalries.

 The crush was among the world's deadliest disasters ever at a sporting event.
 President Joko Widodo ordered an investigation of security procedures, and the president of FIFA called the deaths "a dark day for all involved in football and a tragedy beyond comprehension."
 Faiqotul Hikmah, 22, was an Aremania — the moniker for Arema fans — who died while fleeing to exit 12 at Kanjuruhan Stadium.